- Things to Do

 Port Ludlow is a residential and recreational community at the west end of the Hood Canal Floating Bridge.
 Near Paradise Bay, Mats Mats Bay, South Point and Shine, Port Ludlow has been a thriving community since the mid-1800s.

 Visitors can stay and play at The Resort at Port Ludlow, a 37-room boutique, waterfront inn.
-Enjoy the Inn’s five-star restaurant The Fireside with farm-to-table dining, golf the Port Ludlow Golf Course - a championship 18-hole golf course recognized as the “Most Scenic in the World” by Esquire Magazine, hike the 26 miles of trails, moor boats in the 300 slip Port Ludlow Marina or rent kayaks or stand-up paddle boards.
-For seafood lovers there are nearby clam and oyster beds.
+Enjoy the Inn’s restaurant The Fireside with farm-to-table dining, golf the Port Ludlow Golf Course - a championship 18-hole golf course recognized as the “Most Scenic in the World” by Esquire Magazine, hike the 26 miles of trails, moor boats in the 300 slip Port Ludlow Marina or rent kayaks or stand-up paddle boards.

-Located a short distance to the north is historic Port Townsend.
-With these options Port Ludlow has convenience of a larger community.
-Three entrances to the Olympic National Park starting just 15 miles to the south round out the picture of a community that offers recreation, culture, and solace in one beautiful area.
+Located a short distance to the north is Victorian seaport Port Townsend.
+Three entrances to the Olympic National Park starting just 15 miles to the south of Port Ludlow round out the picture of a community that offers recreation, culture, and solace.

 Dining in Port Ludlow: